Zenithsiz/ist-ddrs-lab2/typst/exercises/11.typ

 - Added a `queues_quantum` vector to hold the quantum of each queue
 - Added a `queues_credit` vector to hold the current credits of each queue.
-- Whenever a queue becomes empty, we reset it's credits to 0.
+- Whenever a queue becomes empty, we reset its credits to 0.
-- When receiving a departure event, if all servers are full, we check if any of the left queues still has enough credits for the next packet, and if so, we serve it.
+- When receiving a departure event, if all servers are full, we check if any of the queues left in the cycle still have enough credits for the next packet, and if so, we serve it.
 Otherwise, we give all queues credits based on their quantum and find the first queue that can serve the next packet.
 If none are able to, we give them credits again and keep repeating until there is a suitable queue.

-#indent_par[The following code 9 is our implementation:]
+#indent_par[The following code 10 is our implementation:]

 #code_figure(
   columns(1, text(size: 0.7em, raw(read("/code/11.R"), lang: "R", block: true))),